Letters From Those Impacted by

 I have been in the PCG, briefly in the RCG and, last of all, LCG.
 I have gone through all the prayers for freedom from strongholds.

 My question is this, what about my children?
 Should I go through all these prayers on behalf of them?
 I have [lists ages of children].
-The older children have been in the Armstrong churches from about [a few] years ago, and the younger have been born in these churches.
+The older children have been in the Armstrong groups from about [a few] years ago, and the younger have been born in these churches.
 All have had the "children's blessing" on them, except the youngest babe.
 Are they covered through me, or do I need to pray over them, and do the older ones need to go through the prayers (reading them out loud with me)?

 Thanks for your guidance. --Former member of PCG, RCG, & LCG